Home / Agency stalls and denials

 Demand the §119.07(1)(f) written basis if any denial is implied

-If the agency has hinted at a denial, even by silence, ask for the written basis with the specific statutory citation.
+If the agency has hinted at a denial, even by silence, ask for the written basis with the statute cite.
 Force the agency to put its theory on paper.
 Florida courts read exemptions narrowly.
-Once the agency picks a statute, you can read it and decide whether it actually covers what the agency wants to withhold.
+Once the agency picks a statute, you can read it.
+Then decide whether it covers what the agency wants to withhold.

 Step 3.
 The Attorney General's voluntary mediation program